gohugoio/hugoDocs/hosting-on-cloudflare-pages.md

 aliases: []
 toc: true
 ---
 You can host your Hugo site using [Cloudflare Pages](https://developers.cloudflare.com/pages/).
-Pages are super fast, always up-to-date, and deployed directly from your Git account (currently supports only GitHub and GitLab).
+Pages are super fast, always up-to-date, and deployed directly from your Git provider (currently supports only GitHub and GitLab).

 Cloudflare Pages has a handy tutorial on [how to deploy a Hugo site](https://developers.cloudflare.com/pages/framework-guides/deploy-a-hugo-site/).